 From the RMI electra-piano riff that kicks off “She’s A Winner” to the screaming organ swells of “This Time,” Francis and company let it all hang out.
 This is fun music, dance music.
 Yet verse after verse and chorus after chorus, Francis wrestles with his past in a straightforward manner: “It’s 5 o’clock in the morning, but I’m not home/ I’m surrounded by people, but I’m really alone.”
 Like Toussaint and Russell before him he’s married the upbeat rhythms of New Orleans R&B with the lyrical approach of a confessional singer/songwriter.
 The refrain on “This Time” serves as a foxhole prayer for a better future: “Let me get it this time/I won’t let you down/Let me get it this time/I won’t fool around.”

-2018 was a busy year.
-In February Francis finished recording basic tracks for Changes in Los Angeles and spent the following months doing overdubs in Chicago with engineer Mike Novak (who also recorded demos for the project).
-After playing his first live show in November 2018, Francis was signed by Paradigm Talent Agency.
-2019 brought a North American tour supporting Australian band The Cat Empire as well as radio play on KEXP, KCRW’s The Morning Becomes Eclectic, and BBC Radio 6.
-Francis and his four-piece band recently performed during the New Orleans Jazz & Heritage Festival and shared the stage with The Meters and other legends.
-This summer he performed at Summer Camp and Chicago’s Chi-Soul Festival, and hit the road with Lee Fields & The Expressions.
-Francis continues to tour relentlessly to promote his own music.
+Francis finished recording basic tracks for Changes in Los Angeles in February of 2018 and spent the following months doing overdubs in Chicago with engineer Mike Novak (who also recorded demos for the project).
+Soon after he was eager to begin his touring career.
+After signing with Paradigm Talent Agency, Neal played shows across North American supporting Australian band The Cat Empire.
+He has received praise on several notable radio outlets including KEXP, KCRW’s The Morning Becomes Eclectic, and BBC Radio 6.
+Francis and his four-piece band recently performed during the New Orleans Jazz & Heritage Festival, sharing the stage with The Meters and other legends.
+This summer he performed at Summer Camp and Chicago’s Chi-Soul Festival, and hit the road with Lee Fields & The Expressions, Dumpstaphunk and others.
+Francis pledges to tour relentlessly to promote his own music.
 “I’m doing this to fulfill a drive within myself, but also to pay tribute to the gifts I’ve been given.
-And it comes from a place of immense gratitude.
-I’ve been given so much in my life, especially in the last two years, that this feels like a bonus.”
+And it comes from a place of immense gratitude."

 “The reincarnation of Allen Toussaint.” - Craig Charles, BBC Radio 6